pltod/hb-nodejs-2014/week1/task2/README.md

 > find the parent story so it is also included in the mail

-* scrapper to be changed so it saves type = comment in the articles.json
+* DONE scrapper to be changed so it saves type = comment in the articles.json - DONE

 * statistic service